ndm767/glGraph/README.md

 - floating point precision errors
 - functions with undefined values (e.g. divides by 0 or goes to infinity) sometimes display strange behavior
 - glLineWidth may not work on some (maybe all) versions of macOS because of limited GL_LINE_WIDTH_RANGE
+- invalid character sequences may cause program to crash

 ## Dependencies